Rene-Damm/flux-ml/README.md

 // Any types.
 field Value( MyDerivedType | MyOtherDerivedType ) : Float;

-// Method are also freely defined, only that they aren't really attached to any single
+// Methods are also freely defined, only that they aren't really attached to any single
 // type.
 All methods of the same name form a function and the most appropriate
 // method for each function call is selected automatically. method DoSomething( Argument : MyType )